msu-denver-cs/assignment-four-sferguson670/hw1/README.md

     -recommended to put .html file in public directory of your application so you don't run into any CORS issues -remember to bring up your browser's web console to help you debug your SPA. you can also use the console.log method to print values to the web console

+*IMPORTANT*:
+In order to get the assignment working, I used a firefox extension to bypass the "Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at ...
+(Reason: CORS header 'Access-Control-Allow-Origin' missing)."

+Firefox extension found here: https://addons.mozilla.org/en-US/firefox/addon/access-control-allow-origin/

+Viewed the spa html file through localhost.
+In command line, navigate to public directory and run the command $php -S localhost:8080, and then in the browser go to http://localhost:8080/jspa.html

 *Structure*:
 Make -> Cars -> Factory -> Parts
 (one)     (many)    (model)     (many)